brandur/sorg/content/nanoglyphs-drafts/016-postgres-13.md

 Version 13 introduces [parallel vacuum](https://www.postgresql.org/message-id/E1itMsg-0005Kj-7h%40gemulon.postgresql.org) which does exactly what you think it does.
 Previously, vacuum was a sequential operation (quite a fast/efficient one).
 Now, its work can be broken up across multiple workers to be run in parallel, with the predictable result of an overall faster runtime.
 Parallel vacuum plugs into Postgres' home-grown parallel worker framework which already existed to power parallel queries (aggregates, joins, sorts, and scans) and the parallel index builds introduced in 11.

 There is overhead to spinning up workers, so like many things in an SQL database, Postgres uses a variety of heuristics to be smart about parallelism by default.
-Indexes which are too small don't participate in parallel vacuum, with the idea being that startup overhead would be more costly than vacuuming sequentially.
-Otherwise, a number of workers equal to the number of indexes on the table are spun up, topping out at a preset maximum (default 8).
+Indexes which are too small (default: < 512 kB) don't participate in parallel vacuum, with the idea being that startup overhead would be more costly than vacuuming sequentially.
+Otherwise, a number of workers equal to the number of indexes on the table are spun up, topping out at a preset maximum (default: 8).

 Performance gain will depend a lot on specific circumstances.
 Small tables will see none.
 But in a larger table with multiple indexes, even the addition of one extra parallel worker will cut vacuum time almost by half because the work parallelizes so well.
 There's obvious diminishing returns, but a realistic table that's large, with many indexes, and a lot of row churn could see its vacuum times slashed by up to three quarters.